 6. Moreover, their love, and their hate, and their envy is now perished, and they have no more portion forever in all that is done under the sun.

 7. Go.
-Eat your bread with joy, and drink your wine with a cheerful heart, for God has now accepted your works.
+Eat your bread with joy, and drink your wine with a cheerful heart, for God now may be pleased with your works.